tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 To set up the Tina scaffolding in your Hugo project...

-From within your Hugo root directory, run:
+From within your projects root directory, run:

 ```bash
 npx hygen init repo tinalabs/ssg-admin